 American Man Achieves Dream By Reaching Mount Everest Summit, Then Dies

-A 55-year-old Utah man who told his son that he was "so blessed" to achieve his lifelong dream of reaching the summit of Mt.
-Everest, collapsed and died during his descent on Wednesday.
+A 55-year-old Utah man who told his son that he was "so blessed" to achieve his lifelong dream of reaching the summit of Mount Everest, collapsed and died during his descent on Wednesday.

 The family of Donald Lynn Cash, of Sandy, Utah, said the software sales executive and mountaineer apparently died of a heart attack.
 His body is not recoverable.